romi/romi-robots-docs/docs/Farmers Dashboard/use.md

 ---
 # Installing and Operating the Cablebot

-The Cablebot is a crucial component of the **Farmers Dashboard** developed as part of the **Robots for Microfarms (ROMI)** project.
-It is designed to be an open tool for farmers, aiding them in various agricultural tasks.
-The Cablebot serves as an autonomous robotic system that can be utilized for a range of applications in the farm.
+The Cablebot is a crucial component of the **ROMI** platform combining the [Carrier module](https://docs.romi-project.eu/Farmers%20Dashboard/bot/), the [Charging Station](https://docs.romi-project.eu/Farmers%20Dashboard/station/) and the [Camera module](/Farmers%20Dashboard/camera/) into a single tool dedicated to the remote operation and autonomous scanning of crop beds.

+The Cablebot is under continous developement.
+For more detailed instructions refer to the [development respository](https://github.com/romi/romi-cablebot).

 ## Installation Process